-F22.
+F23.
 State Licensed Meat Processing Facilities

-Under current federal law, meat from livestock harvested by state licensed facilities cannot be sold.
-Only meat harvested at a United States Department of Agriculture (USDA) inspected facility can be sold to the public.
+Under current federal law, meat from livestock harvested by state licensed facilities cannot be sold out of California.
+Only meat harvested at a United States Department of Agriculture (USDA) inspected facility can be commercially sold to the public.